 A lot of fans cried foul after viewing Escape From UnWish Island, feeling it was horrible use of a potential villain (in this case, Gary, Timmy's former imaginary friend) who wasn't even wished away in the first place and especially the Ass Pull ending the writers came up with.

 Some fans felt dissapointed that Veronica's secret crush on Timmy was not developed further beyond of "Information Stupor Highway" and "Mind Over Magic" and this sub-plot has not been referenced or supported since Season 3.

-When Timmy wishes that his dad were the smartest dad on Earth, he along with the rest of the Dimmsdale Science Symposium is unable to understand the ideas of love or sadness; apparently, being incredibly smart means you have no understanding of basic human emotions.
+When Timmy wishes that his dad were the smartest dad on Earth, he (at first) along with the rest of the Dimmsdale Science Symposium is unable to understand the ideas of love or sadness; apparently, being incredibly smart but not having any children means you have no understanding of basic human emotions.